gs650x/lightning-spinner-with-progressbar/README.md

 `<c-gs-spinner-with-bar show-spinner={showSpinner}></c-gs-spinner-with-bar>`

-instead of using it like below
+instead of using it like below as it won't work.

 `<template if:true={showSpinner}>
   <c-gs-spinner-with-bar></c-gs-spinner-with-bar>
 </template>`